invertase/react-native-firebase/docs/migration-guide.md

 ##### 5) Android - Update `app/build.gradle`:

-- You must update all your Firebase dependencies to 11.4.2.
+- You must update all your Firebase & play services dependencies to 11.4.2.